Background pattern

 • If you have had an organ transplant.

-• You should not useimiquimodcream until the area to be treated has healed after a previous pharmacological or surgical treatment.
+• Do not use imiquimod cream until the area to be treated has healed after previous pharmacological or surgical treatment.

-• Avoid contact with the eyes, lips, and nostrils.
+• Avoid contact with the eyes, lips, and nasal passages.
 In case of accidental contact, remove the cream by washing with water.

 • Do not apply the cream internally.